 We encourage strong links with the Senior School and our children benefit not only from the excellent facilities available, but also from specialist teaching in sport, languages, science and music.

 We hope that parents will share in this developing journey and we encourage all to become involved in their child’s progress.
 Communication between home and school is seen as a major strength in our work, and you will always be welcome to join us.

 We regularly have Parents’ Evenings, parent workshops and assemblies so that each parent can join in the family atmosphere of the school.
 We also have an open door policy to ensure that parents forge strong links with the school.

 Assessment and sharing progress with parents is an important part of Highclare’s ethos of education.
-Pupils are monitored from when they enter the school through testing using the Curriculum, Evaluation and Management (CEM) system from Durham University.
+Pupils are monitored from when they enter the school through testing using the Curriculum, Evaluation and Management (CEM) system.
 Pupils are tested and analysed on an annual basis with regular assessment, both formal and informal, taking place throughout the year, with the information transferred to the senior school, allowing for a smooth transition into the next stage of their school life.